Resultados de la búsqueda: 39

 MEDIN_May2025

-Marine Data Management, Governance and the MEDIN toolset
+Marine Data Management, Governance and the MEDIN toolset (May 2025)

 The Marine Environmental Data and Information Network (MEDIN) is a partnership of UK organisations committed to improving access to marine data.
 MEDIN is open to all with an interest in marine data and information.
 MEDIN is funded by a consortium of 16 sponsors and has over 60 partners that represent government departments and agencies, research organisations and private companies committed to practise good data management.
 MEDIN reports to the UK Marine Science Coordination Committee.